Australia national cricket team: Others

+Series trophies

+Test Cricket features multiple trophies competed for when teams play one another in a Test series.
+Australia contests a trophy with seven other Test nations, currently holding all seven.

+Traditions

 Under the Southern Cross I Stand

 The team song is "Under the Southern Cross I Stand", which is sung by the players after every victory and "treated with reverential consideration and respect" within the team.
 The official lyrics are as follows, though when it is sung by the players, the word "little" in the last line is instead replaced by "bloody" or the expletive "fucking".